rensor/fminslp/README.md

 Change log
 	- v1.1:
 		-Changed default behaivor wrt., user supplied gradients.
 Now, the program assumes no user supplied gradients.
-Same as with fmincon.
-		 If the user has analytical gradients, these can be supplied and activated by using the two options 'SpecifyConstraintGradient' and 'SpecifyObjectiveGradient'
+Same as with fmincon.If the user has analytical gradients, these can be supplied and activated by using the two options 'SpecifyConstraintGradient' and 'SpecifyObjectiveGradient'
 		-Added finite difference schemes to approximate objective and constraint gradients -Added option to check user supplied gradients agains finite difference approximations -Found bug in examples